-No. We only accept submissions from people with a PhD or currently studying towards a PhD.
+No. We only accept submissions from people with a PhD or who are currently PhD candidates.
 The reason being that we are an academic journal and academic papers are a specific genre of writing.
 Our experience is that people who have not had PhD training, while they might have super interesting ideas, require more support than we can currently offer to turn their ideas into academic papers suitable for publication in Migration Politics.

 Can I submit a proposal based on my Ma thesis?

 Yes, you can submit a proposal based on your Master thesis, if you are currently a PhD candidate.
 However, it might make more sense to wait until you are in the later phases of your PhD and submit a proposal based on your PhD research.
 While some Master thesis are exceptionally innovative and become highly cited journal articles, as a rule PhDs are the projects where most innovation takes place.
 They therefore stand a better chance of being shortlisted than Master theses.

 Proposals for papers submitted to Migration Politics should not be under review at another journal or academic publisher (in book form) at or after the moment of submission for the residency.
 Proposals can be based on working papers